jupyterhub/repo2docker/docs/source/contributing/tasks.md

    python freeze.py
    ```

-   This script will resolve dependencies and write them to the respective `.frozen.yml`
+   This script will resolve dependencies and write them to the respective `.lock`
    files.

 3. After the freeze script finishes, a number of files will have been **modified**.